 Any wine connoisseur can inform you that, while whites pair up with poultry and reds with meat, there are many wines that cross these lines.
 This revelation has led to many adventuresome pairings and new taste sensations in the wine world.

 Fortunately, teas pairings are also open to exploration.
 It has been a standard in the West for decades that only black tea can be paired with foods and all others must stand alone.
-Countless Victorian tearooms provide all the proof necessary: a Summer Darjeeling served with cucumber finger sandwiches, cookies and biscuits.
-It is rare to see a White Peony perform as an understudy.
 However, considering that Eastern countries drink green tea with nearly every meal, the time has come to reconsider tea's standards.

 Delicate teas like Dragonwell or Sencha are wonderful with seafood, salads, or chicken.
 Bright and lively-flavored teas, such as the blacks from Sri Lanka or Assam, India, are great accompaniments to red meat or spicy foods from Mexican, Italian, or India.
 Although it is traditional to have Oolongs with Chinese dishes, one may argue that rich, spicy teas, like the black Yunnan or Keemun, offer more complexity and layers to the experience of tea pairings.